PeterAnalyst/Customer_churn_Analysis/README.md

 pip install -r requirements.txt jupyter notebook Churn_Analysis.ipynb
 ```
-or open it in Google Colab for an interactive experience.
+or open it in **Google Colab** for an interactive experience.

 ---
 # 👤 Author
 👋 Hi, I'm Peter Junior Nwachineke – a passionate Data Analyst with hands-on experience in SQL, Power BI, Excel, and Python.
-I'm currently pursuing an MBA in International Business Management at ISTEC and building data projects that turn raw information into actionable insights.
-I'm especially interested in process automation, dashboard reporting, and helping businesses make smarter, data-driven decisions.
+I’m currently pursuing an MBA in International Business Management at ISTEC and building data projects that turn raw information into actionable insights.

+I specialize in process automation, dashboard reporting, and churn/retention analytics, with the goal of helping businesses make smarter, data-driven decisions.

 📧 [Email](peter.j.nwachineke@gmail.com)